 About two hours and 20 minutes southeast, you can explore Missouri’s Capitol building in Jefferson City.
 It houses the Missouri State Museum which features exhibits of outstanding historical significance.
 Visitors can also take a guided tour where you can watch the artwork change as you walk past, and learn more about the state’s history and how the government works.
 Visit the Runge Nature Center to discover the region’s wildlife and forests, hike trails and watch for birds.

 “Little Sweden USA” as Lindsborg is known due to the influx of Swedish settlers that arrived back in 1869, is located just under three hours west.
 For those with Swedish ancestry, it’s really a must as a great place to appreciate Swedish-American history.
-Learn more about it at the Old Mill Museum, experience Swedish culture and even sample Swedish cuisine, view Swedish art and experience Swedish culture.
+Learn more about it at the Old Mill Museum, experience Swedish culture, sample Swedish cuisine and view Swedish art.
 There are brightly painted Wild Dala horses, wooden horse sculptures carved and painted in traditional Swedish style, that are dotted throughout the town, popular spots for photoshoots.

 The birthplace of Amelia Earhart is less than an hour away and hosts the Amelia Earhart Birthplace Museum which is set within a Gothic Revival cottage along the west bank of the Missouri River.
 It showcases memorabilia and artifacts focused on the aviation pioneer.
 Visitors can also take a trolley tour of the town’s many spectacular Victorian homes.